Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Article 1546: Prohibition and Compensation

 This article addresses situations where assistance or salvage is rendered despite an explicit and reasonable prohibition from the assisted party.
 It establishes that no compensation is due in such cases, underscoring the principle of autonomy and the right of a vessel's command to refuse unwanted aid.
+This provision is vital for preventing unsolicited interventions that might exacerbate a situation or interfere with planned rescue efforts.

 Section 1546 .- If assistance or rescue was provided despite the express prohibition and reasonable assisted or saved, there shall be no compensation.